WICG/turtledove/FLEDGE_Key_Value_Server_Contextual_Signals.md

 Adding `perBuyerTKVSignals` to key value fetches will add yet another field that must match in order to reuse TKV response data between auctions.
 If it varies between ad slots, or multiple sellers in the same auction, that means a reduced cache hit rate and/or larger network requests, resulting in more latency and bandwidth usage.

-When deciding what, if anything, to provide in perBuyerTKVSignals, SSPs will need to consider the tradeoff between lower cache hit rates and providing bidders with slot-specific and page-specific information.
+When deciding what, if anything, to provide in `perBuyerTKVSignals`, SSPs will need to consider the tradeoff between lower cache hit rates and providing bidders with slot-specific and page-specific information.

-perSellerTKVSignals have similar considerations.
+`sellerTKVSignals` have similar considerations.

 ## **Bidding & Auction service auctions contextual TKV signals design**